Wuling Xingchi: Overview

 The Wuling Xingchi is the fourth model that is equipped Wuling’s global silver badge, the Xingchi small crossover inherits the brand’s "dynamic wing" design DNA.
 It is offered in six trim levels in China.

 The interior of the Wuling Xingchi is equipped with a 10.25-inch floating central control screen and a 3.5-inch instrument panel.
 The central control screen comes with the Ling OS System and supports functions including voice interaction, remote control, and OTA update.

 Powertrain

 The Xingchi has two engine options with a 1.5-litre naturally aspirated petrol engine producing a maximum power of 73 kW and fuel consumption of 6.43 L/100km paired with a manual transmission or a CVT.
 A 1.5-litre turbocharged engine with a maximum power of 108 kW and peak torque of 250 Nm.
 The 0 to 100 km/h acceleration time is 8.7 seconds.

+Overseas markets

 Wuling Alvez

 In Indonesia, the Xingchi is sold as the Wuling Alvez, which was launched on 16 February 2023 at the 30th Indonesia International Motor Show.
 The Alvez is available in SE, CE and EX grade levels.
 The SE grade is available with 6-speed manual transmission, while the CE and EX grades are available with CVT.

+According to Wuling's Indonesian subsidiary, the name Alvez is coined from the phrase "all at once".

+In 22 March 2024, the Alvez was launched in Brunei.

+Chevrolet Groove

+The Xingchi was rebadged as the second-generation Chevrolet Groove and unveiled on 26 June 2025.
+It replaced the first-generation Groove, which is a rebadged Baojun 510 for the Middle Eastern and Latin American markets.
+It was also launched in the Philippines, where it replaced the Chevrolet Tracker, on 30 July 2025.